openaicellular/oaic/docs/source/xapp_python.rst

 .. code-block:: rst

-    cd srsRAN-e2-dev
+    cd srsRAN-e2
     mkdir build
     export SRS=`realpath .`
     cd build
     cmake ../ -DCMAKE_BUILD_TYPE=RelWithDebInfo \
+        -DENABLE_E2_LIKE=1 \
+        -DENABLE_AGENT_CMD=1 \
         -DRIC_GENERATED_E2AP_BINDING_DIR=${SRS}/e2_bindings/E2AP-v01.01 \
         -DRIC_GENERATED_E2SM_KPM_BINDING_DIR=${SRS}/e2_bindings/E2SM-KPM \
         -DRIC_GENERATED_E2SM_GNB_NRT_BINDING_DIR=${SRS}/e2_bindings/E2SM-GNB-NRT
     make -j`nproc`
-    touch agent_cmd.bin iq_data_last_full.bin
     cd ../../

-OAIC Workshop note: do not run ``sudo make install``
+In this tutorial, we will not use ``sudo make install`` so that we do not overwrite the installed srsRAN with E2.

-Once it is done, make sure the eNB and UE configs have ZeroMQ enabled:
+Once it is done, make sure the eNB and UE configs have ZeroMQ enabled (device_name and device_args for ZMQ are uncommented):

 .. code-block:: rst